Japan's Toshiba set to end 74-year stock market history

 In the same year, the company was found to have colluded with the Japanese government to suppress the interests of foreign investors.

+"Toshiba, in the eyes of many Japanese people and especially government, is a national treasure, which is part of the problem," Mr Fasol said.

-Toshiba then announced plans to break up the company into three separate businesses.
+The firm then announced plans to break up the company into three separate businesses.
 Within months the plan was revised, with its board saying it would instead split the company into two units.

 Before the new breakup plan was carried out the company's board said it was considering JIP's offer to take the company private.